 Response Payload Object REQUIRED Description Private Key Unique Identifier, see 3.1 Yes The Unique Identifier of the newly created replacement Private Key object.
 Public Key Unique Identifier, see 3.1 Yes The Unique Identifier of the newly created replacement Public Key object.
-Private Key Template-Attribute, see 2.1.8 No An OPTIONAL list of attributes, for the Private Key Object, with values that were not specified in the request, but have been implicitly set by the key management server.
-Public Key Template-Attribute, see 2.1.8 No An OPTIONAL list of attributes, for the Public Key Object, with values that were not specified in the request, but have been implicitly set by the key
+Private Key Template-Attribute, see 2.1.7.14 No An OPTIONAL list of attributes, for the Private Key Object, with values that were not specified in the request, but have been implicitly set by the key management server.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .
+Public Key Template-Attribute, see 2.1.7.14 No An OPTIONAL list of attributes, for the Public Key Object, with values that were not specified in the request, but have been implicitly set by the key management server.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1288 Table 152: Re-key Key Pair Response Payload
+Table 163: Re-key Key Pair Response Payload